| Country / Region | DPP Status | First Deadline | Sector Focus |

 | Japan | Battery passport pilots (automotive) | EV battery lifecycle tracking |

-| South Korea | Battery traceability regulation in development | Battery cell-level tracking |
+| South Korea | Battery traceability approaches in development | Battery cell-level tracking |

-| China | No DPP mandate; tracking EU rules for exports | Battery carbon footprint rules for EU exports |
+| China | No DPP mandate; tracking EU rules for exports | EU export compliance (batteries in particular) |

 Cross-Border Compliance Strategy